Belagir/lisilisk/README.md

 There should be a world data object that is responsible for : the ambient light, fog (?), the skybox (?).

-### UVs & quads
+### UVs

-The parser for obj files should be able to load UVs and deal with faces made of more than 3 vertices.
+The parser for obj files should be able to load UVs.

 ### Better materials